NewForce-at-Mountwest/foundations-course/chapters/THE_DOM.md

 3. If you don't already have one, create a CSS stylesheet in your directory.
 4. Use flexbox to arrange your `.forecast-day` elements side by side on the page.
 They should be spaced evenly and wrap when the screen is resized.
 5. Each `.forecast-day` element should have a padding of `1rem`;
+6. If *all* the high temperatures in the three day forecast are above 85, the background color of the page should be light red.
+7. If *all* of the high temperatures in the three day forecast are below 40, the background color of the page should be light blue.
+8. If *any* of the low temperatures are below 20, the background of each individual `".forecast-day"` element should be dark blue.
+9. If *any* of the high temperatures are above 95, the background of each individual `".forecast-day"` element should be dark red.